-Along Interstate 95 in northeast Florida, there are a half-dozen fabulous state parks from Daytona north to Jacksonville.
+More Options Along Interstate 95 in northeast Florida, there are a half-dozen fabulous state parks from Daytona north to Jacksonville.
 All of these parks offer access to a variety of recreation from beaches to paddling, hiking and biking.
 This is the beeline through Florida for snowbirds coming south from the Northeast, so beat them to the punch.
 Check out our Guide to Florida State Parks along I-95.
 Distances range from one to 18 miles from I-95.

-Along Interstate 75 in northwest Florida, you can explore springs, paddle sleepy rivers or peddle down never-ending paved and unpaved trails in state parks and forests.
+Options along Interstate 75 in northwest Florida, you can explore springs, paddle sleepy rivers or peddle down never-ending paved and unpaved trails in state parks and forests.
 This is a traditional snowbird route from the Midwest, so you want to make sure you get into these parks early.
 Check out our Guide to Florida State Parks along I-75.
 All of these state parks are less than 18 miles from I-75.

 If you live in the Tampa Bay area, you’d probably be surprised how many public campgrounds are within an hour’s drive of your home, and there’s nothing stopping Orlando residents from shooting down I-4 for a little R&R. Here’s a detailed article about the Best Camping Near Tampa Bay: 9 choice campgrounds.

-Live in Orlando?
-(Or perhaps Disney is your destination) We’ve picked out a really awesome list of great places to camp less than an hour from Disney and Universal, some closer than others.
+Orlando options.
+We’ve picked out a really awesome list of great places to camp less than an hour from Disney and Universal, some closer than others.
 For more details, read our Best RV and Tent Camping Near Disney

 What about Southeast Florida?
 It may come as a surprise for you to learn that Broward County operates six public campgrounds near Fort Lauderdale, Hollywood and Miami.
 All six campgrounds are excellent close-to-home destinations.
 Read about them in this article, Best Public Campgrounds Near Fort Lauderdale.